AnshhSingh/music-bot/README.md

 # music-bot
-Inspired from many other bots(discord)
+Inspired from many other bots(discord) coded myself (but a lot of code is private sorry)